Sai Baba of Shirdi. He was a figure regarded - and worshipped - as a saint by some Hindus and Muslims. Born ~1835, died 15 October 1918. "Sai

 Branham article at Apologetics Index includes a brief overview.

-Seventh Day Adventist.
+Seventh-day Adventist.
 Generally but

-some branches Christian
+some branches .

-denomination which believes strongly in Sabbath worship (Saturday) rather
+A Seventh-day Adventist is a follower of a Christian denomination which believes strongly in Sabbath worship (Saturday) rather

 to be a minority of SDAs in this country) go overboard in this and proclaim